netspective-studios/gitlab-enhanced/README.md

 ## One-time Setup

 Copy `.env.example` to `.env` and fill out GitLab production database information.
 The `.env` file is included in `.gitignore` and will not be git-tracked.
+All environment variables in `.env` will be availble, automatically, to the `just` targets documented below.

 ## Creating SQL objects